Experienced Phoenix Lawyers Explain Your Rights Regarding Your Dogs

 In 2015, the word “dogs” was removed from A.R.S. § 1-215, and it has remained that way ever since.

-What the law means
+What does the law mean?

 This is the tricky part.
 On the one hand, the statutes never said anything about “pets,” per se – only dogs.
 Thus, any claim involving the family cat would, under the strictest letter of the law, seem to be null and void.